Now this: Tornado clobbers African American North Nashville

 “No power.
 No heat.
 We pioneering it,” Howell said.
 “Grilling it and boiling water on the grill.
 We’re in survival mode.”

-The tornado that struck Nashville wrecked several neighborhoods as it hopped across the city, smashing into the trendy Germantown and Five Points, where two people died.
+The tornado that struck Nashville wrecked several neighborhoods as it hopped across the city, smashing in trendy Germantown and Five Points, where two people died.

 But North Nashville’s historically African American neighborhoods were already suffering from decades of redlining and neglect, isolated from more affluent neighborhoods by the interstates that cut through the heart of the city.
 More recently, they have begun to feel the pressure of gentrification as new residents and short-term renters search out affordable areas near downtown.